cjc-lulus/crossrep/README.md

 Run generated DDLs and ELT jobs.

+#### Step 3

-#### Step 3: lastly run all generated scripts in step 1 above.
+Run all generated scripts in step 1 above.

+### Get everything

-### You want to get everything including users, roles, privileges, account_level objects, DDL/ELT jobs for manual replicaiton, and replication commands from snowflake replicaiton engine.
+You want to get everything including users, roles, privileges, account_level objects, DDL/ELT jobs for manual replication, and replication commands from snowflake replication engine.

 ```
 python main.py -m CUSTOMER -c all
 python main.py -m CUSTOMER -d all -r nopwd -g all -l all -stage all -pipe all -b -f -o WAREHOUSE NETWORK_POLICY RESOURCE_MONITOR -ddl all -elt all
 ```

+### Get RBAC objects and grants

-### You want to get RBAC objects and grants on all objects.
+You want to get RBAC objects and grants on all objects.

 ```
 python main.py -m CUSTOMER -c 0